top of page

 The noun 'imputation' is derived from the Latin word 'imputatio,' which itself is based on the verb 'imputare.'
 'Imputare' combines 'in' (meaning 'in' or 'on') and 'putare' (meaning 'to think' or 'to reckon').
 In Latin, 'imputatio' referred to the act of attributing or assigning something to someone or something else, often based on careful consideration or calculation.
 As the term evolved into English, it retained this core concept of attributing or assigning a particular action, quality, or responsibility to someone or something.
 'Imputation' emphasizes the process of ascribing characteristics, actions, or responsibilities, whether positive or negative, to individuals, entities, or circumstances.
 The etymology of 'imputation' underscores its historical connection to the act of reckoning or assigning, highlighting its role in describing the attribution of actions, qualities, or responsibilities to various parties or factors.

-Quiz: Find the meaning of the noun imputation:
+Find the correct meaning of the noun imputation:

 Try Again!